gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 - Stacked plots associated to nitrogen analysis.
 - Stacked plots associated to oxygen analysis.
 - Stacked plots associated to ORR analysis.
-- Koutecky-levich plots.
+- Koutecky-levich plots (linealiced).
-- Bode and Nyquist plots for nitrogen (0 rpm, 1000 rpm and 2000 rpm) and oxygen (1600 rpm).
+- Bode and Nyquist plots for nitrogen (0 rpm, 1000 rpm and 2000 rpm) and oxygen (1600 rpm) experiments.
 - Number of electrons involved in ORR.
-- Limiting current for ORR.
+- Limiting current (onset potential) for ORR.
 - Halfway potential for ORR.